wo3kie/cxxDojo/README.md

 **rho_pollard.cpp**
 Implement the Pollard's rho algorithm.
 From [Wikipedia](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) Pollard's rho algorithm is a integer factorization algorithm.

-**laplace_smoothing.cpp**
-Implement a function to perform Laplace smoothing.
-From [Wikipedia](https://en.wikipedia.org/wiki/Additive_smoothing) Laplace smoothing, also known as additive smothing (not to be confused with Laplacian smoothing) is a technique used to smooth categorical data.

 **r_squared.cpp**
 Implement a function to calculate r squared score.
 From [Wikipedia](https://en.wikipedia.org/wiki/Coefficient_of_determination) R squared, also known as coefficient of determination is the proportion of the varince in the dependent variable that is predictable from the independent variable(s).